JAlcocerT/JAlcocerT/content/blog/dev-fastapi.md

 In short, FastAPI is the **server** that provides the data, while Redux, Dexie, and local storage are different ways the **client** (the user's browser) can store and manage that data.

-They are not competing technologies but are often used together in a modern web application.
+They are not competing technologies but are **often used together** in a modern web application.

+> This might be your case in some app architecture with app settings, chat histories and session management: *The BE stores global data and generally, anything that the user can edit, you might not want it into the BE with PB, as PB works better for reads than for writes.*

 {{% /details %}}

+---

 ## Concepts